AshKmo/ash-script/README.md

 #### Number (`4`, `-3`, `3.14`, `-2.7`)
 Represents either an integer or a floating-point number.
 A leading `-` signifies a negative number (in this case, the `-` is not an operator).

+**NOTE**: ash-script has no unary operators.
+The `-` at the start of a negative number is interpreted as part of the number and not as its own operator.
+If you need to subtract a constant from something, add a space between the `-` and the constant.

 #### String (`"Hello, world!"`)
 Represents a series of characters of a certain length.
 In declaration, the following escape sequences can be used:
 - `\n`: newline